-Relationships take WORK, but they are much easier with the right tools.
-This article shows you how to make major shifts in your relationships.
-Let's get started!
+Relationships take WORK, but they're much easier when you have the right tools.
+This article shows you how to make major shifts in your relationships and it's starts with you.

 1. It Starts with You

 If you want your relationships to change, it starts with you.
 Even if the other person has no interest in changing, you have more power than you think.
 One person can set the tone simply by making small but steady changes.

 For instance, manners are usually the first to go when a relationship starts to fail.
 Put back the "please" and "thank you" like when you were dating.
 Notice their efforts - no matter how small.
 Feeling appreciated makes your partner feel valued.

 Remember if you want better behavior, you have to model it.
 What you say and do sets the tone.
 Sometimes, they follow.
 Plus, it's great example for your kids.

 "What about my partner, I'm not the problem."
 The ability to look at your behavior is the first step.
 When you change, the relationship changes.
 For example, stop blaming and you will avoid that criticism/defensive cycle.
 Instead, use I messages.